autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

     ```bash
     tar -xf <PATH_TO_DOWNLOADS_DIRECTORY>/autoracle-linux-amd64-<RELEASE_VERSION>.tar.gz
     ```
-    This will unpack the pre-compiled executable and create a `/plugins` subdirectory containing data source plugins packaged in the release.
+    This will unpack the pre-compiled executable, a `/plugins` subdirectory containing data source plugins packaged in the release, and a `plugins-conf.yml` configuration file.

 4. (Optional) Add data source plugins.
 Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.